kqwang/phase-recovery/README.md

-# Resources for phase acquisition
+# Resources for phase recovery (phase imaging or phase retrieval)
-Here, we refer to the process of *“calculating the wavefront phase from the amplitude/intensity measurement of the light field”* as phase acquisition (PA).
+Here, we refer to the process of *“calculating the wavefront phase from the amplitude/intensity measurement of the light field”* as phase recovery (PR).
-PA contains many techniques and algorithms, such as holography/interferometry, transport of intensity equation (TIE), phase retrieval (optimization-based approaches), wavefront-sensing-based approaches, deep-learning-based approaches.
+PR contains many techniques and algorithms, such as holography/interferometry, transport of intensity equation (TIE), phase retrieval (optimization-based approaches), wavefront-sensing-based approaches, deep-learning-based approaches.
 ****